-5.X Key Issue #X: usage and architectural impacts of UPF event exposure

 The following sentence will be added as a NOTE for WT#2.

 NOTE: Some aspects as following should be considered when the solution evaluation is proposed.

 1) The usage of direct UPF event exposure for exposure of some data when these data are already available via usage of SMF + N4 needs to be justified.